markjackson28/can-of-books-backend/README.md

 > Make a list of each person’s strengths.

-- Disciplined.
+- Disciplined with tasks and google skills.

 > How can you best utilize these strengths in the development of your application?

-- TBC
+- To try to solve the problem ourselves first.

 > In what areas do you each want to develop greater strength?

--
+- Comfortable with being uncomfortable.

 > Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?

--
+- Whatever a person does, make sure the partner understands what they just did.

 *Conflict Resolution*